 Purple has long been known as the color of royalty and is associated with wealth and leadership.
 It’s also a color associated with spirituality and magic.
-The positive psychological power of purple is that it is intuitive, sensitive and imaginative.
+The positive psychological power of purple is that it is intuitive, sensitive, and imaginative.

 What Colors Make up Purple

 When you break purple down, it is actually a mix of red and blue – warm and cool, feminine and masculine.
-You can find purple in dozens of shades from lavender to ultraviolet, indigo to plum, eggplant, and deep royal purple.
+You can find purple in dozens of shades, from lavender to ultraviolet, indigo to plum, eggplant, and deep royal purple.
 There really is a shade for everyone!
 Pick a more yellow-based, warmer purple if your skin has yellow undertones, or if your skin is more on the pink side, choose a deep, cool purple or a dark plum.

 When to Wear Purple

 Purple is striking for formal events when you really want to be noticed.
 It’s also commanding at work as an alternative to black.
 Purple is lively worn casually with your favorite jeans or as athletic wear.
 The only time you don’t want to wear purple is to a funeral in Thailand.
-There, it is it considered a color of mourning and is reserved for the spouse of the deceased!
+There, it is considered a color of mourning and is reserved for the spouse of the deceased!

 What Colors to Wear With Purple

-All purple: If you want to be noticed then head to toe purple is the way to go.
+All purple: If you want to be noticed, then head to toe purple is the way to go.
 For example, a long purple Mother of the Bride Gown would be stunning.
 Varying shades of purple worn together in a monochromatic outfit is also very sophisticated.
-Imagine shades of ultraviolet mixed with lavender, or cool purple with warm plum.
+Imagine shades of ultraviolet mixed with lavender or cool purple with warm plum.
 These combinations would be stunning.

-Purple + Dark Neutrals: If you like the idea of purple but want to tone things down a bit consider purple worn with navy or black.
+Purple + Dark Neutrals: If you like the idea of purple but want to tone things down a bit, consider purple worn with navy or black.
 Something as simple as your blue jeans with a purple blouse looks quiet but powerful.

-Purple + Light Neutrals: Purple worn with nude accessories is ultra elegant and a good way to ease into purple if you are not used to wearing it.
+Purple + Light Neutrals: Purple worn with nude accessories is ultra-elegant and a good way to ease into purple if you are not used to wearing it.
 Light purple or lavender worn with white will make you look soft and romantic.
 Deep purple and white had a whole lot more contrast and will make you look bold and dramatic.

 Purple Worn with Brights: Purple can be paired with opposite brights like yellow and red, hot pink.
-These are combinations creative types love.
+These are combinations that creative types love.
 For example, try wearing a splash of purple with bold red, such as a purple pump with a red blouse and your favorite jeans.
-This one takes a little confidence to pull off so start small.
+This one takes a little confidence to pull off, so start small.

 Purple with Metallics: Both silver and gold look stunning with purple.
-Gold look classy and old world (think of a queen’s purple robe edged in gold) while silver looks icy, expensive and modern.
+Gold look classy and old world (think of a queen’s purple robe edged in gold), while silver looks icy, expensive, and modern.

-Do you like purple and how are you wearing it this fall?
+Do you like purple, and how are you wearing it this fall?
 Find out more about purple and the power of color to make you look Fabulous After 40!
 Check out my e-book, Color Me Fabulous.